ropensci/roweb3/content/commcalls/2025-01-20/index.md

     including co-authoring several rOpenSci packages and contributing to R-core through bug fixes."
     img: /img/community/yaoxiang-li.jpg
-  - name: "Pascal Burkhard"
-    bio: "Pascal is a geography and computer science teacher in a Swiss high school, and has been using R for about 15 years now.
-    Pascal mostly does visualizations for lessons (graphs and maps), but is also a big fan of Quarto to create documents, presentations and books that can all be organized into clean websites to use as a teaching platform."
-    img: /img/community/pascal-burkhard.png
   - name: "Hugo Gruson"
     bio: "Hugo Gruson is an evolutionary biologist who fell in love with R and R package development during his PhD.
 He is now working full-time as an R package developer, with a current focus on making the ecosystem of R packages for epidemiology more robust."
     img: /img/community/hugo-gruson.jpg